-The participants of the study recognize the fundamental importance of sustainability.
-For 72 percent nutrition is the area of life with the highest importance of sustainability, followed by energy supply (68 percent) and habitation (64 percent).
-Mobility follows on rank four with 52 percent (see Figure 1).
+Most of the customers surveyed recognize the fundamental importance of sustainability.
+For both customer groups food is the area of life with the highest importance of sustainability (81 percent for premium brand customers and 72 percent for volume brand customers), followed by energy supply (66 percent for premium brand and 68 percent for volume brand customers) and habitation (63 percent for premium brand customers and 64 percent for volume brand customers).
+Mobility follows on rank four with 47 percent for premium brand customers and 52 percent for volume brand customers (see Figure 1).
 This shows that a fundamental need for sustainability exists, but sustainable mobility is only important for half of all included customers.
+There are no significant differences between premium and volume brand customers.

 Fig. 1.
-Areas of life with high importance of sustainability (n = 254)
+Areas of life with high importance of sustainability

 Looking at the factors decisive for buying a car, quality, price, performance and design are on the first ranks.
-Sustainability plays an relevant or even very relevant role for only 39 percent of the respondents, which is the second lowest value of all factors.
-Only brand achieves a lower percentage (see Figure 2).
-This shows that sustainability effects have only a limited influence on customers' purchasing decisions, the focus is still on traditional aspects as quality, performance, price and design.
+Premium brand customers highlight design stronger compared to volume brand customers, which have a higher focus on the price.
+Sustainability plays a relevant or even very relevant role for only 39 percent of all volume brand customers and 34 percent of all premium brand customers.
+This is the lowest value for premium brand customers and the second lowest value for volume brand customers (see Figure 2).
+This shows that sustainability effects have only a limited influence on customers' purchasing decisions; the focus is still on traditional aspects as quality, performance, price and design.

 Fig. 2.
-Aspects decisive for the purchase of a passenger car (n = 254)
+Aspects decisive for the purchase of a passenger car